-- 1 Stop the connected peripherals. - 2 Close the cover and pull the levers on each side of the port replicator to disconnect the computer from the port replicator.
+- 1 Stop the connected peripherals using the Unplug/Eject icon in the taskbar. - 2 Close the cover and pull the levers on each side of the port replicator to disconnect the computer from the port replicator.

-- 3 Lift the notebook away from the port replicator. - 4 Close the port replicator connector cover on the bottom of your computer.
+3 Lift the notebook away from the port replicator.

+4 Close the port replicator connector cover on the bottom of your computer.